axismaps/axis-jekyll/_posts/2017-09-06-animating-temporal-ton.md

 ### Prototyping

 This project involved several prototypes to work through design decisions.
 Although in the end it became a fairly straightforward choropleth and point map, the client and we wanted to explore some map types that we thought might best show the spatial and temporal patterns.
 Early on we had a request for the map to appear such that the entire United States, even unpopulated areas, are covered, to avoid suggesting that there are areas that the vaccines hadn't even reached.
-To this end we tried binning into grid cells, but this comes with a couple of problems.
+To this end we tried binning into grid cells, but that comes with a couple of problems.

 There are places that zip code tabulation areas don't touch—because nobody lives there—so ensuring no blank space means a certain minimum grid cell size, which may or may not be a good resolution for the more populated parts of the country.